Kroniclez4/PowerBi-Project/README.md

 3. What is the company's current market reach in terms of store distribution and geographic presence?
 4. What is the total inventory value, and how long can it sustain current sales levels?
 5. Which stores perform best and worst in terms of revenue and profitability?

+## Tools and Methodologies
+**Tool Used:** **Microsoft Power BI** [Website](https://www.microsoft.com/en-us/power-platform/products/power-bi)

+### Techniques
+1. Data Cleaning & Transformation using Power Query
+2. Data Modeling to establish structured relationships between tables
+3. DAX Implementation for advanced calculations and metrics
+4. Data Visualization for interactive and insightful dashboards
+5. Comprehensive Project Documentation for clear reporting of insights

+## Data Processing

+### Data Importation and Cleaning
+Importation Process: Data was ingested using Power BI’s Excel connector.

+### Cleaning Steps:
+- Promoted headers for consistent column naming.
+- Converted ID columns from whole numbers to text (as they serve as unique identifiers rather than numerical values).
+- Added calculated fields for total product cost, total product price, and profit in the sales dataset.
+- Corrected data types to ensure consistency.
+- Trimmed redundant store n- ames in the Stores Table for clarity.
+- Created a Dates Table using CALENDARAUTO() to facilitate temporal analysis, extracting year